 Earlier in her career, Patenaude served as Assistant Secretary for Community Planning and Development at HUD, where she administered more than $8 billion in housing and community development funds.
 She also played a significant role in the Department’s efforts to rebuild the Gulf Coast region following Hurricanes Katrina and Rita by providing direct oversight of $17 billion in disaster recovery funds.
 Patenaude also served at HUD as the Assistant Deputy Secretary for Field Policy and Management.

-A New Hampshire native, Patenaude worked as State Director and Deputy Chief of Staff for U.S. Senator Bob Smith, and the Director of the New Hampshire Small Business Development Center.
-She began her career in housing and community development at the New Hampshire Housing Finance Authority.
+A New Hampshire native, Patenaude worked as State Director and Deputy Chief of Staff for U.S. Senator Bob Smith.
+Patenaude also served as the Director of the New Hampshire Small Business Development Center.
+She began her career in housing and community development at the New Hampshire Housing Finance Authority